mirkobronzi/mirkobronzi.github.io/_posts/2011-07-18-data-structure-and-performance:list.md

+---
+title: "Data Structures and Performance: Lists"
+tags:
+  - algorithms
+  - performances
+  - data_structures
+  - java
+---

+The goal of this post is to see how a contiguous-memory structure (arrays) compare to a pointer-based one (linked lists).

+# Recap

 Let me start by recapping the difference between an array-based list (also called dynamic array) and a linked list.
 The first one is based on the array concept, i.e., store elements contiguously in memory, preserving a given order;
-the second one uses pointers betweento keep track of the order of the elements (see [here](https://en.wikipedia.org/wiki/Array_data_structure#Efficiency_comparison_with_other_data_structures) for a quick comparison between linked list and dynamic array).
+the second one uses pointers to keep track of the order of the elements (see [here](https://en.wikipedia.org/wiki/Array_data_structure#Efficiency_comparison_with_other_data_structures) for a quick comparison between linked list and dynamic array).